workingDog/StixLoader/README.md

 The *application.conf* file in the resource directory contains settings for the MongoDB server and Neo4j default database directory.
 Adjust these entries to suit your system.

 Note: a full debugging log can be found in the *application.log* file in the *logs* directory.
+To tune the loggin process, edit the *logback.xml* file.

 ### Dependencies and requirements